 Maximize your GIC investment

-Bridgewater Bank’s non-registered, non-redeemable Guaranteed Investment Certificates (GIC) offer competitive rates, and we offer flexible terms to suit your lifestyle and investment goals.
-Our GICs provide security for your investment dollars, as well as a fixed rate of return.
+Bridgewater Bank’s non-redeemable and cashable Guaranteed Investment Certificates (GICs) offer competitive rates, and we offer flexible terms to suit your lifestyle and investment goals.
+Our non-registered GICs provide security for your investment dollars, as well as a fixed rate of return.
 GICs help balance your investment portfolio and are a great option for the fixed-income part of your asset allocation.
 They’re also a great investment vehicle for smart investors who can use GIC benefits to their advantage while offering consistent and stable returns.

 Consider these tips when you’re investing in a GIC: